md-siam/tip_calculator/README.md

 # Tip Calculator

 <img align="right" src="screenshots/stores_logos/playstore.png" height="190"></img>
 This application is an UI challenge from <a href = "https://www.frontendmentor.io/challenges/tip-calculator-app-ugJNGbJUX">frontend mentor</a>.
 It is a 'Tip Calculator'.
-It's an open-source project, hence use of the source code is governed by an MIT-style license that can be found in the LICENSE file or at https://choosealicense.com/licenses/mit/
+It's an open-source project, hence use of the source code is governed by an MIT-style license that can be found in the LICENSE file or at <a href = "https://choosealicense.com/licenses/mit/">MIT LICENSE Info.</a>

 ## Packages Used